Advertising a Minecraft Server: Server Lists (Tips and Tricks)

 - Improving CTR (Click-Through Rate): The percentage of people, out of those who see it, that click on your listing,

-- Boosting Conversion Rates: The percentage of people, out of those that click on it, that copy your IP address.
+- Boosting Conversion Rates: The percentage of people, out of those that see it, that copy your IP address.

 Let's start our optimization by increasing impressions.
 There's three things you can do to acquire more impressions: